 - Azure Console has an easy-to-use interface where the new user can get easily acquainted with the features.

-- Azure Console dashboard gives an overview of services installed and setup of all the services at one glance.
+- Azure Console dashboard gives an overview of services installed and the setup of all the services at one glance.

 - Azure Console supports open source technology platforms such as Linux.
 This widens the scope of users getting onto the Azure platform.